What is a “Breakdown”?

 (By AM Staff)

 A “breakdown” is a brief description of a forthcoming production, along with the characters and roles featured in that production.
-It is created and released to begin the process of casting the actors who will perform the characters and roles.
+It is created and released to begin the process of casting the actors who will perform those various characters and roles.

 Breaking It Down: